Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination

 Strong seeded extractors serve as a robust mixing function, combining secure keys to provide provable cryptographic resilience.
 While a common approach is to XOR multiple keys, this method is susceptible to poor implementation or exposure risks; specifically, if the mixed output and all but one input key are compromised, the remaining key is uniquely revealed—a critical failure if that key is reused elsewhere.
 Alternatives like concatenation are often impractical due to size constraints, and standard Key Derivation Functions (KDFs) lack proofs for information-theoretic security~\cite{nist_combination_keys}.
 By contrast, employing strong seeded extractors renders the key combination process unconditionally secure.
 Although this requires more initial key material than XOR to produce a shorter output, it allows for the precise quantification and tuning of security parameters, as demonstrated in Sections~\ref{section_private_seed_mix} and~\ref{section_public_seed_mix}.
 By leveraging the QLHL and universal hash functions, the resulting security does not rely on a single point of failure.
 Even in scenarios where all keys but one are compromised or where traditional combining methods like XOR fail due to implementation errors, this approach maintains the integrity of the final key.
 Ultimately, the presented analysis provides a robust, future-proof mechanism for key management that remains secure even against an unbounded quantum adversary.
 A case example of combining secure keys is to use Quantum Key Distribution (QKD) and Post-Quantum Cryptography (PQC) keys.
 The QKD keys are provable to be secure against unbounded adversaries.
 However, that is not true when it comes to PQC keys.
 Nevertheless, by making the assumption that PQC keys have a HILL entropy~\cite{HILL_entropy_99}, the combination is still possible, where the hybrid key security also depends on computational assumptions, as discussed in section~\ref{subsection_PQC_as_source}.
 The presented tool is a natural candidate to extend the ITS security of the initial QKD keys to intermediate and final keys as discussed in~\ref{Application_QKD_PQC} and the example presented in Appendix~\ref{AppendixA}.

-\paragraph*{Acknowledgements} JAVG thanks Vinod Nagaraja Rao and Panagiotis Papanastasiou for valuable discussions.
+\paragraph*{Acknowledgements} JAVG thanks Vinod Nagaraja Rao, Panagiotis Papanastasiou, Marco Lucamarini and Weeraya Vichayaprasertkul for valuable discussions.
 JAVG has conducted this work with the support of EPSRC PhD studentship Grant EP/W524657/1.
 JAVG and TS have conducted this work partially with the support of ONR Grant 62909-24-1-2002.